-There is a specific issue relating to the Racially Polarized Voting (RPV) analyst and whether each CRC should recruit and contract directly with that analyst or whether VRA counsel should do that.
+There is a specific issue relating to the Racially Polarized Voting (RPV) analyst and whether each CRC should recruit and contract directly with that analyst or whether VRA counsel should recruit and contract with that analyst.
 An argument for the latter is that the RPV analysis then remains privileged as an attorney work product (though that privilege is waivable).
-Both the 2010 and 2020 CRCs publicly disclosed summary RPV findings.
+Both the 2010 and 2020 CRCs publicly disclosed summary but not detailed RPV findings.
 Note also that the California Supreme Court's Dec.
 15, 2021 decision in the Moreno matter established, inter alia, that the CRC is not required to release its detailed RPV analysis.
 Contrary arguments include: this is taxpayer-funded research used in making redistricting decisions, and thus should be made transparent; and such analyses could be useful to local redistricting efforts.
 In any case, 100% of the data on which RPV analysis is performed is publicly available, via Statewide Database.
 The 2030 CRC will need to again decide on the RPV analyst hiring arrangement, and on whether to release any of its RPV analysis.